Oph3Z1/oph3z-phone/README.md

 - Twexa: a built-in social app, a bit like X (Twitter), where players post, follow, reply and repost.
 - Marketplace: buy and sell in the city.
 Post cars, houses or items with photos and a price.
 - Wallet: check your balance and transactions, send and receive money, and pay bills.
+- Mail: send and read emails right from the phone.
+- Maps: a live map with GPS and saved locations.
-- Mail, Maps with live GPS, a Clock with alarms and timers that nearby players can hear, a Calculator, Settings, and an App Store to install or remove apps.
+- Clock: set alarms and timers that nearby players can hear too.
+- Calculator: a simple everyday calculator.
+- Settings: change the wallpaper, brightness, language, ringtones and more.
+- App Store: install or remove apps on the phone.

 ## Third-party apps